Staff - Librarian III - Collection Management and Acquisitions

 Equal Employment Opportunity

 South Texas College is an equal education and equal employment opportunity/affirmative action employer.
 As an equal education institution and equal opportunity employer, the College does not discriminate on the basis of race, color, national origin, religion, age, sex, sexual orientation, gender, gender identity, disability, genetic information, or veteran status.
 Discrimination is prohibited and the College will comply with all applicable College policies, and state and federal legislation.
-This policy extends to individuals seeking employment with and admission to the College.
+This statement extends to individuals seeking employment with and admission to the College.

 Title IX Statement